-QuickBooks each year come up with some amazing features, and one of the recently introduced feature is Landed cost in QuickBooks enterprise.
+QuickBooks each year come up with some amazing features, and one of the recently introduced features is Landed cost in QuickBooks enterprise.
 Thus, if you are in search of the process to set up landed cost in QuickBooks enterprise services, then going through this segment will surely make sense to you.
 Landed cost is basically the total price of the product by the time it reaches the buyer.
-It includes everything be it the handling fees or the cost of parts used in manufacturing.
-Calculating this cost manually is one of the most tiresome and time-consuming process.
+It includes everything, be it the handling fees or the cost of parts used in manufacturing.
+Calculating this cost manually is one of the most tiresome and time-consuming processes.

 But, ever since this feature is introduced in QuickBooks, managing business has become a lot easier and more accurate.
 Landed cost basically helps to factor in freight, duties, insurance, and other expenses, in order to understand and evaluate the actual product cost with much ease.

 Landed cost basically assists in tracking the product costs more precisely.
-You can make use of it to factor in things such as shipping, customs duties, insurance, miscellaneous items.
+You can make use of it to factor in things such as shipping, customs duties, insurance, and miscellaneous items.
 It is basically the total price of a product by the time it reaches the buyer.
-Calculating this number manually is pretty much time consuming and also lead to a loss in profits.
-After the landed cost is set in QuickBooks desktop enterprise, you can see it for any bill that is being add inventory and shipping items to.
+Calculating this number manually is pretty much time-consuming and also leads to a loss in profits.
+After the landed cost is set in QuickBooks desktop enterprise, you can see it for any bill that is adding inventory and shipping items.
 QuickBooks involves the landed cost calculation in the bills as part of shipping and handling bills.
 Here are the possible reasons why the landed cost is not calculated in the bill:

 - The bill is missing inventory and assembly items.